Browse:

 The easiest way to find peer-reviewed article is by using a database or the library's general search.
 A video has been created outlining this process and can be found at the end of the FAQ.

-Begin your search on the library's homepage, entering in your search terms in the search bar under the general search tab.
+Begin your search on the library's homepage, entering in your search terms in the search bar under Library Search.
 In this example we are going to search for peer-reviewed articles relating to climate change AND food security.

 The initial set of results will contain books and journal articles.
 To narrow the results to peer-reviewed journal articles, use the facets on the left-hand side of the screen, selecting peer-reviewed.